Here’s a little of what readers of the Star-Telegram read on Christmas Eve a century ago:

 But by the next Christmas the United States would indeed be fighting in that war over there.

 And speaking of “Over There,” yes, at the Majestic Theater the “Cohan” in “A Cohan & Harris Cast and Production” was George M.

-The Byers Theater had been built in 1908 to present live entertainment.
+The Byers Opera House had been built in 1908 to present live entertainment.
 In 1919 it was converted to a movie theater and became the Palace Theater, the first of the triplets on 7th Street’s Show Row.

 In those days before Burnett Park and Sundance Square, the municipal Christmas tree was placed on the lawn of the Carnegie Public Library.
 Fort Worth Power and Light placed searchlights at the nearby central fire station and city hall to spotlight the tree.

 Have a holly, jolly fiftieth Christmas: And finally, looking as if they had just been told that there’s no more eggnog, Mr. and Mrs. George Archer Glen of Scurry County prepared to celebrate their fiftieth Christmas as husband and wife.